- The 5 Most Common Pains of IBS

 1) Abdominal Pain and Cramping

-At its most severe, this can be a sharp, stabbing pain in the abdomen and can be extremely debilitating, especially when linked to other IBS symptoms.
-This left 11-year old Louisa in agony, taking her away from classes, play time and a carefree childhood.
-Click here to learn how Louisa reclaimed her childhood back and her quality of life.
+At its most severe, IBS abdominal pain can be sharp, like a stabbing pain in the abdomen.
+It can be extremely debilitating, especially when linked to other IBS symptoms.

 2) Bloating and Swelling of the Stomach

 Abdominal distension is a common complaint of IBS sufferers.
-Often describing a flat stomach in the morning which becomes more distended during the day, this may be linked to excessive abdominal gas.
-Find out how 25-year old Heather, who suffered with bloating and digestive discomfort, managed to identify her trigger foods with a food sensitivity test.
+Often describing a flat stomach in the morning, which becomes more distended during the day, this can sometimes be linked to excessive abdominal gas.

 3) Constipation or Diarrhea

 Fluctuating bowel habits can be a particularly distressing symptom during an IBS flare-up, often alongside abdominal pain or cramping.
-It can be possible to have episodes of both, but some people, like 43-year old HR Manager Debs Hill, experienced one more than the other.
+Itâs possible to have episodes of both, but some people, like our example, Debs Hill, can experience more of one than the other.

 You may have heard people refer to IBS-C and IBS-D. IBS-C stands for Irritable Bowel Syndrome with Constipation, whereas IBS-D stands for Irritable Bowel Syndrome with Diarrhea.
-So, if you find you only ever experience one of these two uncomfortable symptoms, it’s likely you could be categorized as an IBS-C or IBS-D sufferer.
+So, if you find that you only ever experience one of these two uncomfortable symptoms, it’s likely you could be categorized as an IBS-C or IBS-D sufferer.

-Reading more about these sub-types of IBS may help you learn more about managing your personal symptoms.
+Reading more about these sub-types of IBS may help you to learn more about managing your personal symptoms.

 4) Excessive Wind

-Some foods are naturally gas producing and for an IBS sufferer they can exacerbate problems, causing additional pain and distress.
-For 26 year-old Eleanor Newton, these symptoms brought a sense of unease when going out to eat, until she took a food sensitivity test to find out if there were trigger foods that might cause her digestive issues.
+Some foods are naturally gas-producing and, for an IBS sufferer, they can exacerbate problems, causing additional pain and distress.
+IBS sufferers must take great care to limit food that triggers reactions.
 If you suspect your diet could be the cause of your discomfort, find out if any of these foods could be the cause.

 5) Nausea

-Nausea can often manifest alongside other IBS symptoms, such as bloating and abdominal pain, making the sufferer feel sick after eating and contributing to the anxiety that can be associated with mealtimes.
-For 55-year old Trudi, her nausea and IBS symptoms affected her life considerably, to the point where she admits that ‘I stopped socializing and I would not attend places where they had food as I worried that it would make me ill’.
-Find out here how Trudi overcame her condition and reclaimed her life back.
+For 55-year old Trudi, her nausea and IBS symptoms affected her life considerably, to the point where she admitted that ‘I stopped socializing and I would not attend places where they had food as I worried that it would make me ill’.
+However, Trudi overcame her condition and reclaimed her life.

-Fast pain relief for IBS symptoms
+Fast Pain Relief for IBS Symptoms

 While there is no permanent fix for IBS, there are several ways to help reduce pain in the short term with a few simple at-home remedies.